🔍 Research any topic with AI-powered citations — Try Researchly freeStart Researching

 FeatureBERTGPTT5

-Pre-training ObjectiveMasked LM + Next Sentence PredictionGenerative (causal) language modelingText-to-text generation on diverse tasks
+Pre-training ObjectiveMasked Language Modeling (MLM) + Next Sentence PredictionUnidirectional (causal) language modelingText-to-text generation on diverse NLP tasks

-WeaknessesNot natively generative; requires task-specific output headsWeaker on token-level NLU; unidirectional limits understandingExpensive encoder-decoder stack; high compute cost
+WeaknessesNot natively generative; limited for open-ended generationUnidirectional context; weaker on token-level NLUExpensive encoder-decoder stack; higher compute cost

 Want to research your own topic?
 Try it free →